 They believe it to have replaced a Saxon church erected on this site in the 8th century.
 In the Domesday Book, the church and its land (the rectory) were recorded as belonging to William the Conqueror’s chancellor, Regenbald, also known as Reinbald, who then bequeathed it to Cirencester Abbey.

-St Peters, Gloucester
+St Peters Church in Gloucester

 On London Road, Gloucester, St Peter’s is a Roman Catholic Church.
-St Peter’s was built between 1860 and 1868, it was designed by Gilbert Blount and consecrated in 1868.
-The architecture is in the gothic-revival style and has a very nice spire, the site is now a Grade II listed building.
+St Peter’s was built between 1860 and 1868.
+It was designed by Gilbert Blount and consecrated in 1868.
+The architecture is in the gothic-revival style and has a very nice spire.
+The site is now a Grade II listed building.

 Mariners Church Gloucester

-Seamen from many nations frequented the Mariners Church in Gloucester Docks which opened in 1849.
+Seamen from many nations frequented the Mariners Church in Gloucester Docks, which opened in 1849.
 In its first 5 years, 2,000 copies of the Bible were distributed.

 They built the Mariners Church predominantly for the workers in the dockyard and crews of boats that had moored nearby.
 It has always welcomed all residents of Gloucester.
-Today, it is still a draw to people who come from far and wide to visit while exploring the historic docks.
+Today, it is still a draw for people who come from far and wide to visit while exploring the historic docks.